Understanding how potatoes grow determines how to grow potatoes

 “The effort and time put into the research has been massive.
 A farmer attempting anything like that on a field scale is never going to be able to match it.
 Independent research is the lifeblood of successful farming, and that is what we get from the association, as well as good sensible data, which is not blighted by commercial interests.
 We particularly value the help we get in interpreting results.
 Work rates have improved and destoning and cultivation is quicker and easier with the consequent saving on costs and field operations”.

-Tom Stevenson, Stevenson Bros, Essex
+Tom Stevenson, GA Stevenson Ltd, Essex